Herb-Stuffed Pork Loin

 - Using long-handled tongs, moisten a paper towel with cooking oil and lightly coat the grill rack.

 - Prepare grill for indirect heat using a drip pan.
 Place roast over drip pan and grill, covered, over indirect medium heat or bake, uncovered, at 350° for 1 hour.

 - Brush remaining mustard mixture over roast; sprinkle with remaining herb mixture.
-Grill or bake 20-25 minutes longer or until a meat thermometer reads 160°.
+Grill or bake until a thermometer reads 160°, 20-25 minutes longer.
 Let stand for 10 minutes before slicing.
-Yield: 12 servings.

 My family liked it so we will probably make this again in the future.
 My brother and sister weren't too huge on the fact that I put mustard in it but they ate it anyway.
 Very good, but if you don't cut it just right, the top can fall off and you'll be stuck with plain cooked pork.

 I am not usually big on pork, but this was fabulous, will definitely make this one again!!

 Feb 4, 2011

 Impressive with a strong herb flavor.
 I can't imagine, however using the entire amount of pepper asked for.
 I sprinkled about 1/2 tsp over the top of the roast, which was sufficient for our family of small children.
 Be certain to couple it with side dishes that have a muted flavor--steamed veggies and mashed potatoes--so as to give the tongue a rest from the strength of the herbs while keeping the pork the star of the show.
 You don't want a plate full of mixed flavors with this one.